Trancsfict8/NEXRAD_Spatial/README.md

 ### New Spatial & VR Features (Nexrad Spatial)
 * **Immersive VR Inspector Tool:** Reach out with your VR controller to probe the center of a storm.
 Dynamically extracts the exact dBZ, velocity, or specific radar moment of the voxel you are interacting with, displaying the data and your exact altitude AGL dynamically on your controller.
 * **Live NWS Warning Polygons:** Seamless integration with the National Weather Service API.
 Real-time Tornado, Severe Thunderstorm, Flash Flood, and Special Marine warnings are downloaded and mapped as procedural mesh outlines perfectly to the 3D globe's surface in your environment.
+You can interact with and click these warning polygons in VR to instantly view the detailed alert text and information directly from the NWS.
 * **Intelligent LOD & Culling System:** Performance-first architecture automatically distance-culls detailed GIS data and warning shapes when they aren't relevant to your camera view.
 You can even drag and drop local high-detail Census TIGER shapefiles into the engine for automatic dynamic loading.
 * **Data-Driven Spatial UI:** Beautiful floating spatial UI built natively using Slate.
 Toggle Imperial/Metric unit conversions dynamically across the app, constrain frame rates, modify warning visibilities, and customize VR locomotion properties.
+* **Custom Color Tables:** Full support for custom radar color tables.
+Personalize how radar products like reflectivity and velocity are visualized by easily dropping `.pal` configuration files into the project.
 * **Overhauled Locomotion:** Extended OpenXR VR locomotion mapping (Trigger and Grip vertical movement bindings) across modern hardware including Meta Quest, Valve Index, and Windows Mixed Reality headsets.

 ## Getting Data